madees/Noisette_ADMix-Player-DS100/README.md

 2. Next, download file ADMixPlayer_Multiplex.noisette above
 3. Launch Chataigne, load the .noisette file, and check DS100 IP settings
 4. Prepare your DS100 with En-Scene objects, usually the 10 first channels are statics for the 9.1 bed, #11 to #128 may move in space as sound objects.
 By default, they will be mapped to default module setting of coordinate mapping #1.
-Here are recommended "virtual" speakers static objetcs positions for Atmos:
+Here are recommended "virtual" speakers static objetcs positions for Atmos Theater ("Shoe box preset" in the Dashboard)

 ![](Static_speaker_positions.JPG).

-You may use the ITU little helper in Dashboard to set up the "bed" objects 1 to 10 positions, center and parameters like radius, FG assignment and routing :
+You may also use the ITU little helper in Dashboard to set up the "bed" objects 1 to 10 positions on a circle, center and parameters like radius, FG assignment and routing :

 ![](ITU_little_helper.JPG)